 Managing Behaviour- Version in classrooms- more child friendly Level Behaviour seen at this level What will happen?
 1 Disrupting the learning of others.
 Inappropriate use of equipment Not being kind- name calling.
 Spoken to by staff member Comment in book Moved down learning ladder 2 Continuing to disrupt learning in class Continuing to not be safe, kind or listening.
 Inappropriate behaviour - playing roughly fighting Not using equipment correctly Refusing Moved down the learning ladder Time out given Parents spoken to 3 Continuing to disrupt learning in class Refusal Continuing to not be safe, kind or listening.
 Continuing inappropriate behaviour - playing roughly or fighting Repeated inappropriate use of equipment Move down learning ladder Moved in classroom Sent in to see SLT.
 Parents spoken to Behaviour chart If a child goes to the bottom of the learning ladder and lands on the red, they are sent to Senior Leadership Team.
 The SLT will decide whether to implement stage 4 or 5.
 4 Reaching the bottom of the learning ladder.
-Refuses to apologise or lies about incident Sustained poor behaviour which affects the learning of others Still not completing Home Learning Regularly after contact with parents.
-Mis-use of technology Pupil sent to SLT.
+Refuses to apologise or lies about incident Sustained poor behaviour which affects the learning of others Pupil sent to SLT.
 Expecting work to be completed at break or lunchtime.
 Playtime or breaktime is missed.
 Telephone call to parents to inform them and behaviour is logged.
-SLT involvement 5 Fighting Limited playtime/ no playtime